 While our adversary COVID-19 hasn’t yet disappeared, we’ve beaten it back sufficiently to restart our beloved series of riparian walks.
-The Wallaby Gulley Reserve isn’t on most people’s radar, but is surprisingly accessible, albeit via dirt road.
+The Wallaby Gully Reserve isn’t on most people’s radar, but is surprisingly accessible, albeit via dirt road.
 With only 20 places offered for this walk, spot filled up within 24 hours of announcing the event via out newsletter.

 After a spate of hot weather, walkers caught a taste of the first of autumn’s cold fronts.
 Thankfully the rain held off long enough to complete the walk with both spirits and socks undampened.
 Access is simple, with the NW corner of the nature reserve intersecting Upton Rd.
 There’s plenty of road side parking as long as you’re careful not to park in a ditch or gateway.

-After a brief introduction we set off, making a beeline for the creek (Wallaby Gulley Creek?), which feeds into the Ponkeen Creek, and on to the Hughes Creek.
+After a brief introduction we set off, making a beeline for the creek (Wallaby Gully Creek?), which feeds into the Ponkeen Creek, and on to the Hughes Creek.
 The creek was running at a trickle, emerging from the srping at the north end of the reserve.
 From there, we descended down to the end of the reserve, noting granite boulder outcrops along the way.
 Resident Geologist and riparian walk veteran Neil Phillips explained the geological processes that created these features, adding another layer of intrigue to this already diverse walk.

 The usual suspects of kangaroos and wallabies were spotted, as well as a honking deer who seemed to take offense at us intruding on his territory.
 Wombat holes abounded throughout the reserve, although the group of 20 walkers was enough to convince them to stay at home.
 Evidence of deer could also be seen throughout the reserve, with rubbed trees and well worn tracks frequently spotted by those with keen eyes.